LG G5 OLED TV Review

 Color Calibration

 The TV has superb SDR color accuracy after calibration.
 It's very easy to calibrate, and any minor errors with white balance, color temperature, color accuracy, and gamma are now completely gone.
-However, since it's so accurate prior to calibration, these small fixes are barely noticeable, and anyone except the most ardent color purists will be more than satisfied with its accuracy out-of-the-box.
+However, since it's so accurate prior to calibration, these small fixes are barely noticeable, and anyone except the most ardent color purists will be more than satisfied with its accuracy out of the box.

 The TV supports AutoCal through Calman using a 1D and 3D LUT, which is great if you want to simplify the calibration process.